Pun Dictionary: C Entries

 A goalie is a sharp dresser if he a has nice crease in his trousers.

-"I have a theory about how certain North American Indians maintained their energy levels through the winter," said Tom creatively.
+"I have a theory about how certain North American First Nations maintained their energy levels through the winter," said Tom creatively.

 "I dropped the toothpaste," said Tom, crestfallen.